 Authentication libraries are typically used for authentication and identity and access management.

-Users for these tools include developers, security professionals.
+Users for these tools include developers and security professionals.

 django-sudo ('sudo' for Django applications)